HariSekhon/Knowledge-Base/travel.md

 Another traditional dish Khachapuri is basically a similar to a pizza but with more dough around the edges.
 A bit bready for my liking but something you may want to try once.

+### Norway

+#### Olso

+Nice to visit for a couple days, but everything was closed and quiet at 4pm on a Sunday afternoon when I arrive, very different to the hustle and bustle of London.

 ### Poland

 One of my favourite countries.